lpslqc/lqc-website/content/How the LPS Qubit Collaboratory Works.md

 If you want to engage with the LQC:

-First, understand our mission to:
+1) Understand our mission to:

 - Pursue disruptive fundamental research and enabling technologies with a focus on qubit development for quantum computing and other applications (such as sensing);